-Impact on employees and to 'future-proof' service delivery to residents. -- --
+Will the policy impact upon the whole population of South Ayrshire and/or particular groups within the Impact on employees and to 'future-proof' service delivery to residents. population? (please specify) Ì

 Considering the following Protected Characteristics and themes, what likely impacts or issues does the policy have for the group or community?